serverpod/relic/doc/site/docs/01-getting-started/02-hello-world-example.md

 # Hello world

 Once you have Dart installed, it only takes a few lines of code to set up your Relic server.
-These are the steps you need to take to get a simple "Hello world" server up and running.
+These are the steps you need to take to get a simple _Hello world_ server up and running.

 ## Create a Dart package